 If we really want to explore things I could not resist, maybe we should say, “Those salt and pepper potato chips are vegan birthdays!
 They’re vegan Christmas!
 They’re vegan trips to Disneyland!”

-My vegan birthday/Christmas/Disneyland foods would include garlic sauerkraut, roasted garlic, olives of any sort, red wine, artichoke hearts, and avocados.
-All of these foods have a pungency and deep savory quality that make me want more and more.
+My vegan birthday/Christmas/Disneyland foods would include garlic sauerkraut, jalapeño slices, olives of any sort, red wine, artichoke hearts, and avocados.
+All of those foods have a pungency and deep savory quality that makes me want more and more.
 They’re foods that I return to and crave.
 Whether it’s a salad, sandwich, pizza, or whatever, these are things that make anything better.
-Some people think tofu is bland, but marinate it in red wine, bake it with garlic, serve it with artichokes?
-Yes, please and thank you.